Coping with the Diagnosis of Cancer

 Giving information on normal emotional reactions to a cancer diagnosis

-Encouraging expression of feelings to someone: parents, family, or friends
+Encouraging teen to express their feelings to someone: parents, family, or friends

 Tolerating any reluctance to communicate thoughts and feelings